 Help is at hand

-There are very few people that would turn anyone away when they need to talk.
+There are very few people who would turn anyone away when they need to talk.
 Friends, family or even total strangers.
-But, there are a bunch of professionals out there who are ready, willing and able to not only talk you through some tough times, they can help to connect you with other resources and quickly!
+But, there are a bunch of professionals out there who are ready, willing and able to not only talk you through some tough times but also help to connect you with other resources and quickly!

 National helplines